Your guide to Glyndebourne Tour 2021

 Make the most of your visit

 If the weather is kind, you are welcome to enjoy the gardens before you take your seat in the auditorium.
-The gardens will be open for two and a half hours before the performance starts.
+The gardens will be open for two hours before the performance starts.

-The Glyndebourne Shop is also open two and a half hours before performances and will remain open until after the curtain comes down.
+The Glyndebourne Shop is also open two hours before performances and will remain open until after the curtain comes down.
 All profits from the Glyndebourne Shop are fed directly back to Glyndebourne to support its opera productions and education programmes.

 Seeing a Tour performance on the road

-The Tour starts with performances here at Glyndebourne before heading out on the road to venues in Canterbury, Milton Keynes, Liverpool, Woking and Norwich.
+The Tour starts with performances here at Glyndebourne before heading out on the road to venues in Canterbury, Milton Keynes, Norwich and Liverpool.

 Tickets in all of our venues are on sale now.
 Book tickets for performances on the road: